 Student or student teams may propose courses of special interest not covered in the formal engineering curriculum.
 The courses will be on Instructor-Attendee mode where students can claim credits either by serving as instructors of the courses or attending the courses (“attendees”).

-The Innovation Academy is a hub for attracting and cultivating new generation of talents, not only scholars and researchers, but also industry leaders and influencers.
-It works like an accelerator for inspiration and implementation.
+The Innovation Academy is a hub for attracting and cultivating new generations of talents, not only scholars and researchers but also industry leaders and influencers.
+It works as an accelerator for inspiration and implementation.

 A series of programmes and activities on campus are organized to encourage think-out-of-the-box mindset within students.
 Activities are designed to capture three goals: Inspire, Equip and Showcase, and engage teachers, students and stakeholders like industry advisors.

 The Sharing is a series of forums and dialogues organized to invite guest speakers of diverse backgrounds, such as entrepreneurs, industry partners, researchers or alumni, to share their insights on innovation-related topics and successful stories.
 The format of the sharing is flexible spanning from talks to one-on-one dialogue to panel discussion.

 Pitching for innovative ideas

 This is a project pitching event for students to present their project ideas and recruit prospective teammates and academic advisors to form student interest groups on a wide range of topics like robotics, artificial intelligence, electric automobiles and healthcare technologies.
 The learning process helps to improve students’ ability to effectively advocate an idea or project to a large group of audience.
 It also allows flexibility for students to form their own team and grow their community of interest and passion.

 To encourage engineering participation in tackling pressing issues of the time, themes of InnoChallenge will be identified at the beginning of the academic year.
 The programmes and activities of the Innovation Academy will be around these themes.
 By having more understanding of the challenges, students are encouraged to develop solutions to tackle them.